 Italy's Pietro Mennea broke the World University Athletics Games 100 metres record with an impressive late burst on Friday (19 September), second day of the Games.

-Italy's Pietro Mennea broke the World University Athletics Games 100 metres record with an impressive late burst on Friday (19 September), second day of the Games.
+Background: Italy's Pietro Mennea broke the World University Athletics Games 100 metres record with an impressive late burst on Friday (19 September), second day of the Games.
 It was one of four records to fall in an entertaining day before a packed crowd.

 Gregory Gibulsky of Poland broke the Games long jump record with a leap of 8.27 metres (26 ft.
 II ins.).
 Pirjo Haggman of Finland took the women's 400 metres in 51.8 second and Rumania's Gheroghe Megenkea won the men's javelin with a throw of 81.3 metres (266 feet).